 Renting a car is a complicated process.
-When you search for a good rental car rate, you'll probably be quoted the "base rate," which is the daily charge for a specific class of car.
+When you search for a good rental car rate, you will probably be quoted the "base rate," which is the daily charge for a specific class of car, such as compact or sport utility vehicle.
 The rental car company adds on required state, city or county taxes, its own fees and surcharges and facility charges (generally assessed by airports).
-You'll see items like "vehicle licensing fee" – that's the amount the rental car company charges in order to recoup the cost of registering and licensing the car – and "energy recovery fee" – this one is similar to a fuel surcharge.
+You will see items like "vehicle licensing fee" – that is the amount the rental car company charges in order to recoup the cost of registering and licensing the car – and "energy recovery fee" – this one is similar to a fuel surcharge.

-You may not be able to find out about all the fees you'll be charged until you show up at the rental car counter.
-When you arrive at the rental office, carefully scrutinize your contract to be sure you understand all the charges.
+You may not be able to find out about all the fees you will be charged until you show up at the rental car counter.
+When you arrive at the rental office, carefully review your contract to be sure you understand all the charges.
 Look for fees triggered by specific events.
 You may want to ask about some of these charges before you sign your contract.

 Types of Rental Car Fees

 The penalty for returning your car early is sometimes called "rental change fee."
 You can be charged a fee if you return your rental car before the date and time on your contract.
 Alamo, for example, charges $15 for an early return.